rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/atlas-auto-repair-to-wfgy-bridge-v1.md

 But there is an important architectural question:

-> when does the workflow stop at Atlas / Auto Repair,
+> when does the workflow stop at Atlas or Auto Repair,
 > and when should it continue into deeper WFGY 3.0 reasoning?

 This document exists to answer that clearly.